 "Juraj, you're one of my best biology students," Mrs Vallerez said.
 "But one more word out of you and I'm putting you in the worm farm, capice?
 Daisy, you look like you know what's what.
 So tell me: what's what?"

 "We gots some extra tickets, lady," Daisy said, wiping her nose on the back of her hand.
-"So we gave 'em out to some other students.
+"So we give 'em out to some other students.
 Let's see," she continued, checking a list, "there was that handsome rebel with the heart of gold beneath his rough exterior; the real pretty girl who's unhappy with her jerk boyfriend; the pretty girl's slightly less attractive friend who might be better lookin' if'n she took off her glasses; the class practical joker; a sporting hero who's beginning to think that there's more to life than football…"

 "Fine, fine, whatever," Mrs Vallerez said.
 "Ugh, big group.
 And it'll be crowded there too, opening day.
 But trilobites?
 That'll be pretty sweet."